Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 ## Power BI Dashboard

-A Power BI dashboard was built on top of the Gold layer view gold.beautyspot_sales_report to visualize key business metrics.
+A Power BI dashboard was built on top of the Gold layer view "gold.beautyspot_sales_report" to visualize key business metrics.

 **Key Performance Indicators:**
 -  Unique Products